edgrant3/WaveFunctionCollapse/README.md

 V1 Video:

 [![V1 Wave Function Collapse](V1.PNG)](https://youtube.com/shorts/JEJoIFABgiQ "V1 Wave Function Collapse")

-## Current Status and Usage
-The final images are constructed from a small subset of images which I will call a "tileset".
-Small, pixel-perfect, and square images comprise the tileset and the user defines parameters such as sockets (strings respresenting a joining "key" along each edge of the tile), weighting, rotated variants, etc. in JSON files accompanying each tileset. `wfc.py` reads these JSON files to construct the tilset which the Wave Function Collapse algorithm then procedurally assembles into a larger image using matching rules between adjacent tile sockets.

-Execute `wfc.py` in terminal (I'm running Python version 3.8.7) and press ESC key to avance through the 4 current tilesets.

-TODO:

-* Implement a system to analyze example input images which can detect patterns of tile arrangement and thus build more complex adjacency probabilities and more sophisticated structure in the final image

-* Fix Tkinter keypress callback to accept other inputs than ESC

 ## Definitions
 Tile: an image with encoded information about how it can be assembled